"The Best Camera Is The One That's With You"

 Am I an Apple fan?
 Well, I'm primarily a Unix fan, and I like good design.
 It just happens to be that Apple combines these elements fairly well.
 I would have loved to use Linux with hardware that looks as good as Apple hardware and OSX, while still being able to use Lightroom and Photoshop (natively).

-At home, I store my photos on a Drobo raid system connected to the iMac I use for photo editing, which is backed up to another Drobo connected to my media server.
-Both Drobo's are set to use maximum raid protection.
+At home, I store my photos on a Drobo raid system connected to the iMac I use for photo editing.
 What I like about the Drobo system, is that it allows me to easily increase the actual storage capacity by exchanging individual hard drives.
 Next to that, I also keep an extra copy of my photos on a regular external hard drive, which I store "off site".
-In addition I also use Backblaze, which is an on-line backup service, as a "last resort" backup in the cloud.
+In addition I use Backblaze, which is an on-line backup service.